halogenjs/model/Readme.md

 ### Creating a model

 Creating a hyperbone model.
-The minimum valid HAL document contains a _links object, but according to the spec is this optional, so you can invoke a hyperbone model with an empty object.
+The minimum valid HAL document contains a _links object, but according to the spec is this optional, so you can create a hyperbone model instance with an empty object.

 ```javascript
   var Model = require('hyperbone-model').Model;